metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_cluster_definition_v1alpha1_manifest.md

 - `file_path_pattern` (String) Specifies the paths or patterns identifying where the log files are stored.This field allows the system to locate and manage log files effectively.Examples:- /home/postgres/pgdata/pgroot/data/log/postgresql-*- /data/mysql/log/mysqld-error.log
 - `name` (String) Specifies a descriptive label for the log type, such as 'slow' for a MySQL slow log file.It provides a clear identification of the log's purpose and content.

-<a id="nestedatt--spec--component_defs--monitor"></a>
-### Nested Schema for `spec.component_defs.monitor`

-Optional:

-- `built_in` (Boolean) builtIn is a switch to enable KubeBlocks builtIn monitoring.If BuiltIn is set to true, monitor metrics will be scraped automatically.If BuiltIn is set to false, the provider should set ExporterConfig and Sidecar container own.
-- `exporter_config` (Attributes) exporterConfig provided by provider, which specify necessary information to Time Series Database.exporterConfig is valid when builtIn is false. (see [below for nested schema](#nestedatt--spec--component_defs--monitor--exporter_config))

-<a id="nestedatt--spec--component_defs--monitor--exporter_config"></a>
-### Nested Schema for `spec.component_defs.monitor.exporter_config`

-Required:

-- `scrape_port` (String) scrapePort is exporter port for Time Series Database to scrape metrics.

-Optional:

-- `scrape_path` (String) scrapePath is exporter url path for Time Series Database to scrape metrics.

 <a id="nestedatt--spec--component_defs--pod_spec"></a>